rtCamp/github-actions-library/README.md

 ## Actions in the Library and their usage examples

+Note: `secrets` in the usage examples can be configured in the repo settings.
+Look into [storing secrets](https://developer.github.com/actions/creating-workflows/storing-secrets/#storing-secrets) for more information on how to setup secrets.

 ### Branch Filter

 Example showing how mulitple args can sent to filter required branches and block the rest.